nycm1989/nImagePicker/README.md

     /// How to fit the image within the container.
     fit: BoxFit | null

+    /// Updates the HTTP headers used for image requests.
+    headers: Map<String, String> | null

+    /// Updates the maximum allowed size for the image.
+    maxSize: int | null;
 );

 /// Creates a square [ImageArea] with equal width and height [dimension].